Miners at the pithead of a coal mine at Walloon, 1890

 Ponies’ Feeding Time Big Colliery Issue New Coal Loader

-Roughrigg No 1 1926 – Tallegalla.
-Charles Cochrane, Agnes Cochrane, Thomas Bennet.
-The partnership was dissolved 22nd September 1930 and the business was carried on as ROUGHRIGG COLLIERY.
+Roughrigg No 1, 2, 3 1926-1958 Tallegalla.
+Partnership: Charles Cochrane, Agnes Cochrane, Thomas Bennett.
+The partnership was dissolved 22nd September 1930 and the business was carried on by Charles and Agnes Cochrane as Roughrigg Colliery.

 In July 1926, Charles Cochrane successfully applied to the Rosewood Shire Council for the use of the reserve in front of C. Bundrock’s (Portion 537) at Tallegalla for coal mining purposes.
 The reserve was actually a road used only by one person so there were no objections.
 (Now Cochrane’s Road, Tallegalla) Here Charles opened the Roughrigg Colliery, so named after the mine he worked in back in Scotland.